 Halloween is kind of a big deal.
-Head out on the 31 October and you’ll see hordes of zombies, witches and ghosts roaming the streets.
+In most years, if you head out on 31 October you’ll see hordes of zombies, witches and ghosts roaming the streets.

-But what if you and your flatmates don’t want to hit the town?
-Well, there are plenty of things you can do in your own home to keep you entertained.
+But there are plenty of ways you can celebrate in your own home with your flatmates.
 Here are a few ideas.

 Have a movie marathon

 Draw the curtains, grab the popcorn and settle in for a scare-a-thon with your flatmates for the ultimate low-cost Halloween.
 Paranormal Activity and The Conjuring are great options for actually making you jump out of your skin, while classics such as The Omen and A Nightmare on Elm Street are perfect for giving you a bit of a laugh.